jrozojime/Twitter-Research-Code/README.md

 How to create a Bigram Network based file .gexf to be used in Gephi

-Run a LDA algorithim in order to know the most predominant topics in the collection of tweets
+Run a LDA algorithm in order to know the most predominant topics in the collection of tweets

-Generate a LDA algorithim visualization in order to explore easily the results given by the LDA algorithim
+Generate a LDA algorithm visualization in order to explore easily the results given by the LDA algorithm

-Run a series of tests like :UMass, c_v and perplexity in order to check the accuracy of the LDA algorithim
+Run a series of tests like :UMass, c_v and perplexity in order to check the accuracy of the LDA algorithm